 Accommodations: Only SAI students may be eligible to receive identified and prescribed reasonable and practical accommodations per the comprehensive evaluation results received by the school's Dean of Students & Family Affairs.

-- Accommodations do not change or modify the content of instruction, give the student an unfair advantage, or change the skills or knowledge that a test or assessment measures. - The School does not modify the curriculum, instruction, assessments/test/quizzes, etc., grades, or standards or give extra credit for a child to advance. - All students (including SAI or pending a SAI status) must maintain a passing academic status for promotion to the next grade or continuous enrollment status.
+Accommodations do not change or modify the content of instruction, give the student an unfair advantage, or change the skills or knowledge that a test or assessment measures.
 All recommendations listed by the evaluation results report may not be eligible to be provided at St. Philip's School & Community Center.
 Some services may need to be at the parent's expense.